top of page

 Benefits of Mediation

-Informal, convenient, and engage authentically in a non-adversarial process.
+• Informal, convenient, and human-centered, non-adversarial process.

 Considerations